rishichawda/rishikc.com/src/content/blog/native-app-emulator-android-mac-linux-ios-install-command-line/index.md

 ![post](./image2.png)

+Also, some of us are just lazy ( and too comfortable with the command line ) that we don't bother installing some fancy GUI application when we can do it with a few commands. 🤓

-Okay enough with the memes, let’s quickly set up Android Studio’s emulator in a better way this time — without actually installing Android Studio! ✊
+Okay enough with the memes, let’s quickly set up Android Studio’s emulator for our react native app in a better way this time — without actually installing Android Studio! ✊

 <hr />